ToriningenGames/MML6-compiler/MML6/MMLspec_c64.md

              0011: Tempo change
                  Changes the global tempo
                  Byte data: BPM
+             0000: Tie/Slur
+                 Makes the next note not retrigger the channel, and instead continue playing while the frequency switches.
+No following data byte
          Music Channels:
              0100: Control
                  Controls the inter-channel syncing and Percussion mode